Rowecord Engineering: Aftermath

 The holding company, Neptune Works and fellow subsidiaries survived.
 Those were Andrew Scott Ltd (civil engineering and construction), Braithwaite Engineering Ltd (pressed steel tanks), Industrial Planners and Constructors Ltd (valve distribution) and Rowecord Total Access Ltd (scaffolding).

 The interest in Neptune Works was sold by Rowecord Holdings Ltd during 2014, and remaining subsidiaries moved out.
 Braithwaite Engineers Ltd resumed structural steel fabrication at Risca in 2016 but in 2019 sold that site and structural steel fabrication business to William Hare Group.
-Braithwaite retained their pressed steel fluid storage product range.
+Braithwaite retained its pressed steel fluid storage product range.

 Benjamin Findley Hoppé was awarded an OBE in 2003 for services to the Steel Construction Industry, and died in 2017.

 Neptune Works

 Braithwaite and Kirk established Neptune Works beside the River Usk c.
 1913 because it had better transport links than their original West Bromwich premises.
 The plant was subsequently operated by Braithwaite & Co Engineers Ltd / Braithwaite & Co Structural Ltd which was purchased by Dorman Long in 1921.
 It produced structural steelwork, transmission towers, bridgework, pressed steel tanks, sectional pontoons and foundation cylinders there.

 Rowecord Engineering Ltd acquired Braithwaite's assets in 1988 and moved to Neptune Works.
 Following the failure of Rowecord Engineering Ltd in 2013, and the Rowecord Holdings Ltd sale of its interest in the Works in 2014, the remainder of the Rowecord group left.

 Neptune Works was briefly brought back into production by Saudi Arabian Attieh Group backed AIC Steel UK Ltd in 2014.
 It had purchased assets from Rowecord but, after 2015 restructuring and redundancies, it too appointed an Administrator in 2016.

 Associated British Ports purchased the 9.5 acre site in 2018 and leased parts out.

-A proposals to replace Neptune Works with a visitor centre to serve the nearby Newport Transporter Bridge was made in 2022.
+A proposal to replace Neptune Works with a visitor centre to serve the nearby Newport Transporter Bridge was made in 2022.